BaileyLeong/fridge-ventory/README.md

   As a user, I want the app to highlight items close to expiring so that I can prioritize using them.

 - **Recipe Suggestions:**
-  As a user, I want to receive recipe ideas based on the ingredients I have, assuming I also have basic pantry staples.

-- **Meal Planning:**
+  As a user, I want to plan meals by selecting recipes and seeing how they fit into my schedule.

-  As a user, I want to plan my weekly menu and automatically generate a grocery list based on my selections.
+  As a user, I want to generate a grocery list based on my planned meals so that I can easily shop for missing ingredients.

+- **Meal Planning (Hybrid Approach):**
+  Users can plan meals manually or let the app auto-update daily to always reflect the next 7 days.

-- **Gamified Recipe Selection:**
+- **Random Recipe Selection:**
+  An interactive feature that lets users get a random recipe suggestion.

+- **Favorites Management:**
-  As a user, I want an interactive way to explore recipes, such as a recipe roulette, to make meal selection fun.
+  As a user, I want to discover recipes using a Random Recipe Selector so that meal planning remains fun and engaging.

 ---